-The IHT’s 12th annual Luxury Conference was sub titled Luxury Fashion and Africa, and had various popular guests from the European fashion industry such as Vivienne Westwood, Manolo Blahnik, and Jean Paul Gaultier.
-A few articles have exposed many formidable European brands of taking advantage of cheap labour in China and some other Asian countries.
-Nevertheless we see that the rise of minimum wages in China is driving a fair number of foreign businesses out.
-Hopefully, the exploitation of poverty and cheap labour is not why some attendants of the IHT Luzury conference are setting their eyes on Africa.
-Amazing designers from Africa are trail blazing around the world in African fashion weeks and shows, to even African Fashion Weeks outside of Africa.
-Meanwhile, with a declining economy in Europe, cheap labour in Africa might just be what many Europe based luxury designers might need to support their production.
+The IHT’s 12th annual Luxury Conference was subtitled Luxury Fashion and Africa and had various popular guests from the European fashion industry such as Vivienne Westwood, Manolo Blahnik, and Jean-Paul Gaultier.
+A few articles have exposed many formidable European brands taking advantage of cheap labor in China and some other Asian countries.
+Nevertheless, we see that the rise of minimum wages in China is driving a fair number of foreign businesses out.
+Hopefully, the exploitation of poverty and cheap labor is not why some attendants of the IHT Luxury conference are setting their eyes on Africa.
+Amazing designers from Africa are trailblazing around the world in African fashion weeks and shows, to even African Fashion Weeks outside of Africa.
+Meanwhile, with a declining economy in Europe, cheap labor in Africa might just be what many Europe-based luxury designers might need to support their production.

 But with the growing designers, fashion weeks, and independent media in Africa, the course of fashion could either turn to be a lucrative industry to support a good portion of Africa’s unemployed creatives, or expand and open doors where our drive for fashion in Africa becomes a hub of for sales for foreign entities, brands and corporations with sweat shops and economic exploitation, leaving very little returns for the locals, long term and short term.
 According to The Daily Beast, Franca Sozzani, editor-in-chief of Italian Vogue said.
 “Africans are big spenders across the world, but they cannot spend their money at home,” She also said…“We need to help them.”, them being us Africans.
 Not willing to be a skeptic and not in reference to Franca Sozzani, but when the words ‘help’ and ‘invest’ are loosely thrown around in business discussions about Africa, I simply conclude it to mean ‘monopolize’.